mercari/ml-system-design-pattern/Serving-patterns/Web-single-pattern/design_en.md

 ## Pros
 - Able to use one programming language, such as Python, for the web server, preprocess and inference.
 - Easy to manage because of it's simplicity.
-- Easier troubleshooting
+- Easier troubleshooting.
-- Minimal time-to-productionize your trained model
+- Minimal time-to-productionize post model training.
-- It is usually suggested to start your production architecture with deploying your models in the web single pattern in a synchronous system.
+- It is usually suggested to start your production architecture with deploying your models in the web single pattern in a synchronous fashion.

 ## Cons
 - Since all components are packed in a server or a docker image, applying a small patch will require updating the whole image